OSGeo/gdal/doc/source/glossary.rst

         Well-Known Text.
 Text representation of geometries described in the Simple Features for SQL (SFSQL) specification.

+    WKT-CRS

+        Well-Known Text for Coordinate Reference Systems.
+A text format that defines how to describe coordinate reference systems and transformations between them in a standardized way.
+        See the `OGC WKT-CRS standard <https://www.ogc.org/standards/wkt-crs/>__.

     WKB

         Well-Known Binary.
 Binary representation of geometries described in the Simple Features for SQL (SFSQL) specification.